signalfx/collectd-consul/README.md

 **Example usage of the `ExcludeMetric` and `IncludeMetric` config option**

 With the above example configuration values, for the *server-1* instance all metrics starting with the prefix **consul.consul.http** will be blocked.
 So metrics *consul.consul.http.GET.v1.agent.self* and *consul.consul.http.POST.v1.kv.KEY* will be blocked.
-Similarly, for the *server-2* instance al metrics starting with the prefix **consul.fsm** will be allowed.
+Similarly, for the *server-2* instance all metrics starting with the prefix **consul.fsm** will be allowed.